zachary-tarantinowoolson-sp/nerm_go_cli/README.md

     - Show Profile counts based on status and for each profile type
     - Table display
 - [ ] Advanced Searching
+    - [ ] See all saved Searches (list)
+    - [ ] Create/Run Search via file (-f)
+    - [ ] Create Search via prompts (-c)
+        - Utility for getting all stored attributes
+        - Utility for getting Profile Types
+        - Creating a search both saves it to the app and stores the id / name to yaml
+- [ ] Updating profiles
+    - [ ] using JSON from a File
+    - [ ] using prompts or flags for what attributes / values to set
+- [ ] Creating profiles
+    - [ ] using JSON from a File
+    - [ ] using prompts or flags for what attributes / values to set
 - [ ] IDP reporting
     - Get records
     - Delete records